 - Watch your word choice: appropriateness is always important

-- Take care of your tone and try to match it with the message you are conveying
+- Take care of your tone of voice and try to match it with the verbal message you are conveying

-Companies/managers can boost verbal communication in the workplace with the following:
+Company or its managers can boost verbal communication skills in the workplace with the following:

-- Inspire local communication and interactions.
-So called ‘cubicle farms’ are miserable for employee productivity, morale, and well-being.
+- Inspire local communication and interaction methods.
+So-called ‘cubicle farms’ are miserable for employee productivity, morale, and well-being.
 Try to facilitate local interaction as much as possible.
 Yes, water cooler talk is not a bad thing.
-Encourage employees to communicate with each other!
+Encourage employees to understand the need to communicate with each other!
 Consider rearranging desks in different types and patterns, to stimulate a more open environment.
 Likewise, remind the team to take short breaks whenever needed.
 It pays off.

 - Help them figure out who to speak with.
 Having established teams, team leaders, and established procedures is vital.
-By pinpointing accountabilities, increase chances of targeted communication between the team members.
-This will help in streamlining communication channels.
+Pinpointing accountabilities, increase the chances of targeted communication between the team members.
+This will help in streamlining the means of communication channels.

 - Encourage feedback.
 Keep that office door open!
 Encourage employees, regardless of position, to offer their opinion on relevant decisions.
 It’s not easy, but fostering a culture of openness and feedback is incredibly useful – it also builds communication skills of employees.

 - Body language when giving feedback